Platypus Threats

 Litter

-Litter is often washed into waterways from storm water drains and during floods.
+Litter is washed into waterways from storm water drains and during floods.
 This litter is caught and trapped along river banks or snagged in the stream along with other debris.
 Platypuses are susceptible to becoming entangled by some of this material which can lead to injuries or even death especially if it encircles their neck or bodies.
 The main causes of death are plastic rings, hair ties, rubber bands, hand bracelets, cable ties, and six-pack holders, etc. which wrap around their necks, webbed legs, or caught in their bills.

 Predators